-3.3.4 Multiple Replicas Active-Active (MR-AA)
+3.3.4 Multiple replicas active-active

-The Multiple Replicas Active-Active (MR-AA) resiliency mechanism is a generalization of the 1R-AA mechanism.
-As shown in Figure 8, the VNF is considered to be a member of a group of 1+M replicas that are continuously synchronized by the State Synchronizer (in the figure, labels 1 and 2).
+The multiple replicas active-active (MR-AA) resiliency mechanism is a generalisation of the 1R-AA mechanism.
+As shown in Figure 8, the VNF is considered to be a member of a group of 1 + M replicas that are continuously synchronised by the state synchroniser (in the figure, labels 1 and 2).
 Any of the replicas in the group can be accessed to obtain the service, and the states of the replicas are kept consistent.
-MR-AA is the most expensive of all mechanisms, as it requires the synchronization of all the M replicas, but it presents the shortest downtime in case of failures.
-No reconfiguration is required after a failure (label 3), as users can simply access any replica in the group (4).
+MR-AA is the most expensive of all mechanisms, as it requires the synchronisation of all the M replicas, but it presents the shortest downtime in case of failures.
+No reconfiguration is required after a failure (label 3), as users can simply access any replica in the group (label 4).
 It is possible to specify a minimum and maximum number of replicas in the group.
-If the number of correct replicas falls below the minimum threshold, new replicas are created (5).
+If the number of correct replicas falls below the minimum threshold, new replicas are created (label 5).

-Figure 8 The MR-AA mechanism.
+Figure 8 The MR-AA mechanism (see online version for colours)